San Diego County

 Source: National Council on Aging: https://www.ncoa.org/public-policy-action/elder-justice/elder-abuse-facts/

-42% of all San Diego seniors age 65+ do not have enough income to meet their most basic needs, as measured by the California Elder Economic Security Standard Index.
+42% of the San Diego senior population (ages 65+) does not have enough income to meet basic needs, as measured by the California Elder Economic Security Standard Index.

 According to County of San Diego data:

 17.4% of San Diego County seniors (age 65+) are still in the labor force (2016)